 The Ringling Circus Museum

 Before planning our trip to Sarasota, I had no idea how much Sarasota has deep roots in the circus.
-In fact, John Ringling, one of five Ringling Brothers, along with his wife Mable, brought much of the wealth and cultural significance to the Sarasota area.
+In fact, John Ringling, one of five Ringling Brothers, brought much of the wealth and cultural significance to the Sarasota area.
 Knowing this, we couldn’t leave Sarasota without a visit to the Ringling Circus Museum.
-With limited time during our visit to The Ringling, we focused our time on enjoying the Tibbals Learning Center and the Original Circus Museum.
+With limited time during our visit to The Ringling, we focused on the Tibbals Learning Center and the Original Circus Museum.

 Tibbals Learning Center at The Ringling